Françoise Mouly: Move to New York

-With no concrete plans, Mouly arrived in New York September 2, 1974, with $200 in the midst of a severe economic downturn.
-She familiarized herself with the New York avant-garde art and film worlds, and had a part in Richard Foreman's 1975 play Pandering to the Masses.
-She settled into a loft in SoHo in 1975 and worked at odd jobs, including selling cigarettes and magazines in Grand Central Station and assembling models for a Japanese architectural company, while struggling to improve her English.
+With no concrete plans, Mouly arrived in New York on September 2, 1974, with $200 in the midst of a severe economic downturn.
+She familiarized herself with New York's avant-garde art and film worlds, and had a part in Richard Foreman's 1975 play Pandering to the Masses.
+She settled into a loft in SoHo in 1975 and worked at odd jobs, including selling cigarettes and magazines in Grand Central Station and assembling models for a Japanese architectural company, all while struggling to improve her English.

 While looking for comics from which to practice reading English, she came across Arcade, an underground comix magazine from San Francisco co-published by New Yorker Art Spiegelman.
-Avant-garde filmmaker friend Ken Jacobs introduced Mouly and Spiegelman when Spiegelman was visiting, but they did not immediately develop a mutual interest.
+Avant-garde filmmaker and friend, Ken Jacobs, introduced Mouly and Spiegelman when Spiegelman was visiting, but they did not immediately develop a mutual interest.
 Spiegelman moved permanently back to New York later in the year.
 Occasionally the two ran across each other.
 After reading Spiegelman's 1973 strip "Prisoner on the Hell Planet", about his mother's suicide, Mouly felt the urge to contact him.
 An eight-hour phone call led to a deepening of their relationship.
-Spiegelman followed her to France when she had to return to fulfill obligations in her architecture course.
-After returning to the United States, when Mouly ran into visa problems in 1977, the couple solved them by getting married, first at City Hall, and then again after Mouly converted to Judaism to please Spiegelman's father.
+Spiegelman followed Mouly to France when she had to return to fulfill obligations in her architecture course.
+When Mouly ran into problems with her visa after returning to the United States in 1977, the couple solved them by getting married, first at City Hall, and then again after Mouly converted to Judaism.
 Beginning in 1978 Mouly and Spiegelman made yearly trips to Europe to explore the comics scene, and brought back European comics to show to their circle of friends.

 Mouly became immersed in Spiegelman's personal theories of comics, and helped him prepare the lecture "Language of the Comics" delivered at the Collective for Living Cinema.
 She assisted in the putting together the lavish collection of Spiegelman's experimental strips Breakdowns.
 The printer botched the printing of the book—30% of the print run was unusable.
 The remaining copies had poor distribution and sales.
 The experience motivated Mouly to gain control over the printing process, and to find a way to get such marginal material to sympathetic readers.
 She took courses in offset printing in Bedford–Stuyvesant, Brooklyn, and bought an Addressograph-Multigraph Multilith printing press for her loft.
 During this period, she also worked as a colourist for Marvel Comics, coloring more than 50 issues of various titles.